 We have assumed that the CPP Year's Maximum Pensionable Earnings (YMPE) will increase annually based on average general increases in wages in Canada.
-For this valuation we have assumed that the YMPE will increase from its 2021 level of \$61,600 by 3.0% per year.
+For this valuation we have assumed that the YMPE will increase from its 2022 level of \$64,900 by 4.5% per year for two years, 3.0% per year thereafter.
 This is consistent with the general salary increase assumption.

-For the previous valuation it was assumed that the YMPE would increase from its 2020 level of \$58,700 by 3.0% per year.
+For the previous valuation it was assumed that the YMPE would increase from its 2021 level of \$61,600 by 3.0% per year.